GVaruni19/Python-Beginners/README.md

       27. Program to Check Whether a Number is Palindrome or Not - solved
       28. Program to Check Whether a Number is Prime or Not
       29. Program to Check Armstrong Number
-      30. Program to Display Factors of a Number
+      30. Program to Display Factors of a Number - solved
       31. Program to Make a Simple Calculator
       32. Program to Display Prime Numbers Between Intervals Using Function
       33. Program to Check Prime or Armstrong Number Using User-defined Function